code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-30-jsf-primefaces-spring-boot-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes the PrimeFaces Hello World example using Spring Boot and Maven.
+JoinFaces makes it easy to setup a PrimeFaces example using Spring Boot and Maven.
 If you found this post helpful or have any questions or remarks, please leave a comment below.